MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/asset-group.md

 From a data model perspective the descriptions are stored as text assets.
 The same asset can be used by multiple ads.
 For example if "Seamless Integration" is a text asset, it will have the same asset identifier across all ads in the same Microsoft Advertising account.

 You must set between 2-5 descriptions.
 The descriptions are represented in the bulk file as a JSON string.
 Two descriptions are included in the example JSON below, and the first is pinned to a specific position.
 The `id` and `text` are properties of the asset, whereas the `editorialStatus` and `assetPerformanceLabel` are properties of the asset link i.e., the relationship between the asset and the ad.
-For more details see (#description-assetperformancelabel), [editorialStatus](#description-editorialstatus), [id](#description-id), and [text](#description-text) below.
+For more details see [assetPerformanceLabel](#description-assetperformancelabel), [editorialStatus](#description-editorialstatus), [id](#description-id), and [text](#description-text) below.

 ```json
 [{